OCTOBER CHALLENGING INCARCERATION MEETING

 Raise the Age: raise the age of criminal responsibility from 16 to at least 18 for all children and all crimes, and keep all children out of adult jails and prisons.

-Bail Reform: fundamentally transform the bail/pre-trial detention system to dramatically reduce the number of people in jail, stop jail expansion, end pre-trial detention in almost all cases, end poverty-based detention, and refrain from using risk assessment instruments or other approaches that claim to predict dangerousness and reinforce existing inequalities.
+#FREEnewyork: adopt bold speedy trial, bail, and discovery law reform, along with expanded funding for legal representation in order to ensure fairness, dramatically reduce the number of people in jail and prison, stop jail expansion, end pre-trial detention in almost all cases, end poverty-based detention, and refrain from using risk assessment instruments or other approaches that claim to predict dangerousness and reinforce existing inequalities.

-Revamp all sentencing: end life without parole, reduce all prison sentences, stop re-incarceration on technical violations, and expand alternatives to incarceration, diversion, Supervised Injection Facilities, other community resources, and restorative and transformative justice for all people, including people with mental health needs, people who use drugs, and people convicted of the most violent offenses.
+Revamp all sentencing: end life without parole, reduce all prison sentences, stop re-incarceration on technical violations, and expand alternatives to incarceration, diversion, Supervised Injection Facilities, other community resources, and restorative and transformative justice for all people, including people with mental health needs, people who use drugs (including A. 3506B / S. 3040B), and people convicted of the most violent offenses.

 Voting Rights for All: provide right to vote for all people incarcerated in prisons and jails, and who are on parole.